McClure Arctic expedition: The Arctic reached

 Rather than waiting to rendezvous with Enterprise, the unusual decision was made to take Investigator alone into the ice near Cape Lisburne, Alaska.
-On 20 July McClure had sent a letter (via Herald) notifying the Secretary of the Admiralty of this intent, stating that since Enterprise had already detached from the expedition, proceeding on alone was the best contingency plan available to ensure the success of their mission.
+On 20 July, McClure had sent a letter (via Herald) notifying the Secretary of the Admiralty of this intent, stating that since Enterprise had already detached from the expedition, proceeding on alone was the best contingency plan available to ensure the success of their mission.
 The ice fields were sighted on 2 August at 72°1' north.
 Unable to find open leads, they rounded Point Barrow, the northernmost point of Alaska, and entered unexplored waters and the first ice floes.

-Meanwhile, Enterprise, arriving at Point Barrow about a fortnight later than Investigator, found its passage blocked by ice and had to turn back and winter in Hong Kong, losing an entire season before returning again the following year, this time successfully.
+While Enterprise arrived at Point Barrow about two weeks after Investigator, it was unable to pass through the ice and had to turn back, wintering in Hong Kong and wasting a whole season.
 The two ships never made contact for the remainder of their journeys, and Enterprise carried out its own separate Arctic explorations.